BarryHoward/armchair-football/2020/Weekly-Updates/Week3.md

 > If AJ Green doesn't return to form, he will need to keep a very close eye on the waiver market the first couple weeks hoping to snag an early season breakout...

 So far this has been a pretty middling year for Jonathan.
-As predicted, he has struggled getting points at WR, but 'help' is on the way in the form of OBJ.
+As predicted, he has struggled getting points at WR, but "help" is on the way in the form of OBJ.
 What would have been a blockbuster steal a few weeks ago, might end up being an underwhelming acquisition given the current state of the Browns offense.
 Jonathan is betting otherwise, and if he's right, he could quickly rise out of the middle of the pack.
 If not, he's still going to have 2 empty spots at WR, which means he won't exactly be formidable.
 In Jedi terms, that means he ends up getting shot in the back by some random stormtroopers.
 Such is the fate for many of us in Jen's new empire.
 A pretty even matchup with Ben this week should shed some more light on Jonathan's prospects.

 ### 7 - Tua Legit to Quit